DDPE Frequently Asked Questions (FAQ)

 Do I need to decrypt my computer to upgrade the OS?

-If you have a Windows PC, you will need to uninstall and decrypt DDPE before upgrading from Windows 7/8 to Windows 10, or applying major "build #" Windows 10 updates.
-Contact the IT Service Desk at 415-514-4100 or at http://help.ucsf.edu for assistance with this.
-Please note that Windows 10 is not currently supported by ITFS and it is not recommended for UCSF-owned computers.
+If you have a Windows PC, you should not need to uninstall or decrypt DDPE before upgrading from Windows 7/8 to Windows 10, or applying Windows 10 major "feature updates".

-If you have a Mac, you do not need to uninstall or decrypt DDPE before upgrading from OS X 10.7+ to later versions of OS X. We recommend creating a full backup and installing the most recent version of DDPE before upgrading OS X.
+If you have a Mac, you should not need to uninstall or decrypt DDPE before upgrading from OS X 10.7+ to later versions of OS X / macOS.
+We recommend creating a full backup and installing the most recent version of DDPE before upgrading macOS.

 How can I receive help with DDPE?